Do you have an annualized business development plan?

 A close review of this list reveals three very important facts.

-Second, there is a big difference between “identifying” business opportunities and “generating” them.
+- Second, there is a big difference between “identifying” business opportunities and “generating” them.
 While the former might, at times, be easier to accomplish, both activities are essential.
-Successful business development, therefore, requires a combination of marketing and selling skills.
-Other requirements include time management, organizational skills and a positive attitude.
+Successful business development, therefore, requires a combination of marketing and selling skills along with time management skills, organizational skills, and a positive attitude!

 Simple 5-Step Approach